Particular/docs.particular.net/nservicebus/upgrades/asp-saga-deduplication.md

 All endpoints using NServiceBus Azure will need to be upgraded to version 6.2.4 or higher.

 ### Patching data
-Saga data stored in Azure will need to be patched using the `NServiceBus.AzureStoragePersistence.SagaDeduplicator' utility which can be downloaded from xxxxxxxxx.
+Saga data stored in Azure will need to be patched using the `NServiceBus.AzureStoragePersistence.SagaDeduplicator` utility which can be downloaded from xxxxxxxxx.

 ## Patch steps